-Kidneys are formed from the fusion of multiple lobules, each containing a central core of medullary tissue surrounded by a mantle of cortex.
+The kidneys are formed from the fusion of multiple lobules, each containing a central core of medullary tissue surrounded by a mantle of cortex.
 Fusion of adjacent lobules leads to cortical tissue remaining between the pyramids, each column formed by the fusion of two layers of cortex 2.
 They are thus located beneath foetal lobulations (usually not visible in adults).

 Key to correct identification of a hypertrophied column of Bertin is that fact that it is in continuity with, and of similar appearance to, normal renal cortical parenchyma, and that the renal outline is preserved.

-They are usually located in the mid portion of the kidney and are more commonly found on the left side 4.
+They are usually located in the mid-portion of the kidney and are more commonly found on the left side 4.

 Plain film urography